 CMAR collects data on critical environmental variables to support and inform science-based development of coastal industry, guide government policy and management decisions, encourage environmental stewardship, and ensure preparedness for climate change impacts.
 Since 2017, CMAR has conducted high-resolution monitoring of Nova Scotia's coastal waters.
 This monitoring primarily includes temperature, dissolved oxygen, and intermittent salinity

 CMAR works with the Nova Scotia Department of Fisheries and Aquaculture (NSDFA) and marine service providers to deploy Acoustic Doppler Current Profilers (ADCP) to measure current speed and direction at coastal locations throughout Nova Scotia.
-Deployment reports can be downloaded below.
-CMAR is developing
+Deployment locations and downloadable reports can be accessed below in the ADCP map.

 CMAR is part of Canada’s Ocean Supercluster’s project to centralize oceanographic, biological and socioeconomic data into the Canadian Integrated Ocean Observing System (CIOOS).
 Through collaboration between the aquaculture and renewable energy sectors, oceanographic sensors will be deployed and maintained, data will be collected, verified and integrated into a centralized database, and tools will be